-Celebration of life in memory of Paul will be held at 2 p.m. today, Oct.
+Celebration of life in memory of Paul was held at 2 p.m., Oct.
 4, 2013, at Mid-Valley Senior Center, 11975 W. Mid-Valley Way in Houston, Alaska.
 Sergey Zagorodniy will be officiating.

 Paul was born May 15, 1929, in Lakewood, Ohio, to Paul and Mary Barelka.

 He graduated from Lakewood High School and attended Kent State University in Ohio.

 Paul served his country in the U.S. Air Force during WWII and conducted the jamming of the Berlin Wall.